endrebjorsvik/kaifa-meter/README.md

 ## Installation

 This package requires Python 3.6+.
-It depends on several third party packages, so I recommend installing the package in a [virtualenv](https://virtualenv.pypa.io/en/latest/).
+It depends on several third party packages, so I recommend installing it in a [virtualenv](https://virtualenv.pypa.io/en/latest/).
 It is packaged to be installed through [pip](https://pip.pypa.io/en/stable/) from GitHub.

     $ pip install git+https://github.com/endrebjorsvik/kaifa-meter.git

 ## Usage

-Connect the electricity meter to a computer using an M-Bus-to-USB converter.
+Connect the electricity meter to a computer using a M-Bus-to-USB converter.
 It shall appear as a serial port (e.g. `/dev/ttyUSB0` or `COM3`).
 To print decoded data to your terminal, run

     $ kaifa_meter serial /dev/ttyUSB0